erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 `erlang:phash2(erlang:unique_integer(), Range)` has got unknown spectral score, since that is not part of the math behind a hash function.
-But a hash function is designed to distribute the hash value well for any input, so we can assume that the statistical distribution of the numbers is decent and "random".
+But a hash function is designed to distribute the hash value well for any input, so one can hope that the statistical distribution of the numbers is decent and "random" anyway.
+Unfortunately this does not seem to hold in [PRNG tests]

-All PRNG generators discussed here have got good spectral scores.
+All regular PRNG:s in the `rand` module has got good spectral scores.
+The new `mwc59` generator mostly, but not in 2 and 3 dimensions, due to its unbalanced design and power of 2 multiplier.
+Scramblers are used to compensate those flaws.

 ### PRNG tests

 There are test frameworks that tests the statistical properties of PRNG:s, such as the [TestU01] framework, or [PractRand].

-The good quality generators in the `rand` module perform well in such tests, and pass thorough test suites.
+The regular generators in the `rand` module perform well in such tests, and pass thorough test suites.

 Although the `mcg59` generator pass [PractRand] 2 TB